WilliamChittester/PSUCampusNightMap/README.md

-# campus-map
+# CampusNightMap

-This is the GitHub repository for our prototype Penn State campus map website.
-You can visit the map at http://pennstategeog467.github.io/campus-map/.
+This is the GitHub repository for our prototype Penn State campus night map website.
+You can visit the map at williamchittester.github.io/PSUCampusNightMap/.